hrishikesh94/Serial-read-from-MPPT-CAN-bus/README.md

 #Serialconnectioncheck.py
 this file is used to initialize the ewart candapter, open the port and receive the data from the MPPT canbus.

+#Setup.py
+Using py2exe, we can make an exe file out of this program.
+This was done to use the xbee on to any machine, also those that dont have python preinstalled.

+If you wish to use the code, or need any help, please contact: hrishikeshrao94@gmail.com